top of page

 Increases VATS hit chance by 50%.

-For a full list of Prefixes, Majors, Minors, and their new or updated names and descriptions, please refer to this calculator.
+For a full list of Prefixes, Majors, Minors, and their new or updated names and descriptions, please refer to this calculator or this list here.

 How to Scrap Legendary Weapons, Armor, and Power Armor